Skip to main content

 Standard Smart Keypad Reader

-A keypad reader that offers enhanced security and convenience through MFA, touchless access and customizable PIN, managed easily through the cloud.
+A reader that offers enhanced security and convenience through MFA, touchless access and customizable PINs, through the cloud.

 Video Intercom Reader Pro